 There are several routes travelers can take to get from Chicago to Montana.
 An epic road trip would be through Wisconsin, Minnesota, South Dakota, Wyoming and finally driving to Montana.
 That said, to really be able to appreciate it and make interesting detours, we would recommend at least 2-3 weeks.

 Another unique way to get between the two destinations is via the Empire Builder Amtrak Train Line.

 On a Washington to Montana road trip, travelers can start the trip in Seattle.
 After spending a few days in Seattle, cross the state of Washington via I-90 to Spokane, then traverse the Idaho Panhandle (stopping in Coeur d’Alene) to Montana.
 Road trippers can pick up our Montana road trip itinerary from either Missoula or Kalispell.

 Pro Tip: We recommend the same route if making a Portland, Oregon to Montana Road Trip (or vice versa, on a Montana to Oregon Road Trip).
-Along the north-south route on I-5 between the two cities, make stops in Tacoma, Olympia and Vancouver.
+Along the north-south route on I-5 between Portland and Seattle, consider making stops in Tacoma, Olympia and Vancouver.

 Road Trip to Montana from California

-If we were going to create the Ultimate Road Trip from California to Montana, we begin with a classic American West Coast Road Trip on a California Coastal Drive from LA to SF.
+To create the Ultimate Road Trip from California to Montana, we’d begin with a classic American West Coast Road Trip on a California Coastal Drive from LA to SF.
 Next, continue north on an Oregon Coastal Drive to Portland, then hop in I-5 to Seattle and head east to Montana from Washington.

-We have covered a ton of information in this post – but we have a few more tips to ensure you have the best road trips in Montana!
+We have covered a ton of information in this article – but we have a few more tips to ensure you have the absolute best road trips in Montana!